Ireland Natural History Museum

 The National Museum of Ireland - Natural History, also known as the Dead Zoo by Dubliners, houses a large collection of animals.

 The Natural History branch of the National Museum of Ireland is practically the same as it was when it opened to the public in 1856.
-It was slightly reformed in the early twenty-first century and reopened in 2010, after a stairway collapsed.
+It was slightly reformed in the early 21st century and reopened in 2010, after a stairway collapsed.

-The exhibitions
+The Exhibitions

 The first floor is dedicated to animals from overseas, including American bison, monkeys, deer, giraffes, bats and other stuffed animals.
-Two enormous whale skeletons are also suspended from the ceiling
+Two enormous whale skeletons are also suspended from the ceiling.

 The National Museum of Ireland - Natural History is not very interesting for tourists.
 Its collection offers the same animals that are on display in most Natural History museums around the world.